When we mention “bath time,” how do you respond? With a smile? An eye roll? A flutter of anxiety?

 Here are a few of our tips to make bath time easier with kids:

-- As is true for most parenting rules, routine is key.
+- As is true for most parenting rules, a routine is key.
 Establishing set times, or days, for baths sets an expectation and keeps kids from being frustrated.

 - Especially in the winter months, some kids can be sensitive to the cold – getting undressed to be met with cold tiles or lukewarm bath water can make matter worse.
 Keep things snuggly with fluffy towels, robes, and even slippers to make the transition from warm to cold a bit easier.